Return to First Part of Chapter

 Appellants whose appeals have been denied should IMMEDIATELY consult a lawyer and review Ch.12: "Appeals and Other Remedies" regarding the various further steps available, including: reconsideration, court appeal and re-applications.

-Appellants who have been successful can expect their ODSP file (held at the Disability Adjudication Unit) to be transferred to their local ODSP office ODSP Office List.
+Appellants who have been successful can expect their ODSP file (held at the Disability Adjudication Unit) to be transferred to their local ODSP office ODSP Office Locator.
 That office will request an abstract of any welfare (Ontario Works) that the appellant has been receiving since their ODSP application was completed (as that amount will be re-paid to welfare out of the ODSP retroactive payments).
 When that is received the local ODSP office will send the new recipient a letter, scheduling an intake meeting and advising of what documents to bring [see Ch.10: "Applications and Procedures"] (it will be much like a welfare intake meeting).

 Successful appellants should have regard particularly to two issues (discussed below):